anonymous-se/dbtesting/README.md

 ## rq1_coverage

-Scripts and data to used for the research question "How do developers test database access code?"
+Scripts and data used for the research question "How do developers test database access code?"

 ## rq2_problems

-Tags and the dataabase of the final classification for the research question "What are the main challenges/problems when testing database access code?"
+Tags and the database of the final classification for the research question "What are the main challenges/problems when testing database access code?"